-$$I{o} = 32.7 (N - 0.4)^{0.223} \frac{(T - 0.4)}{T}^{0.565} (2minM5)$$ (10)
+$$I{o} = 32.7 (N - 0.4) \frac{(T - 0.4)^{0.565}}{T} (2minM5)$$ (10)

-where $I_0$ is the mean rainfall intensity (mm/h) occurring in a storm of duration T (minutes) with a return period of N (years), such that a storm of this intensity will occur on average once every N years.
+where I_o is the mean rainfall intensity (mm/h), factored for Climate Change (ref HD 33), occurring in a storm of duration T (minutes) with a return period of N (years), such that a storm of this intensity will occur on average once every N years.
 The quantity 2minM5 is the depth of rainfall (in mm) occurring at the particular geographical location in a storm with T= 2 minutes and N = 5 years.
-Equation (10) was obtained for the purpose of this document by curve-fitting data on UK short-period rainfalls given by the Meteorological Office in British Standard BS 6367: 1983 [Ref 6].
-Further information is given in Annex A.
+Equation (10) was obtained for the purpose of this document by curve-fitting data on UK short-period rainfalls given by the Meteorological Office in British Standard BS EN 12056: 2000 [Ref 3].
+Further information is given in Annex A of BS EN 12056.

-4.8 The intensity of rainfall normally varies with time during a storm, and this affects the way in which a channel responds to run-off.
-Typical profiles of rainfall intensity in summer and winter storms are given in Volume II of the Flood Studies Report [Ref 7].
+- 4.8 The intensity of rainfall normally varies with time during a storm, and this affects the way in which a channel responds to run-off.
+Typical profiles of rainfall intensity in summer and winter storms are given in Volume II of the Flood Estimation Handbook (FEH) [Ref 4].
 For impervious surfaces such as roads, the largest flows tend to be produced by heavy short-period storms which occur more frequently in summer than winter.
 The design method therefore uses what is termed the 50% summer profile, in which the peak intensity at the midpoint of the storm is approximately 3.9 times the average intensity; 50% of summer storms in the UK can be expected to have lower ratios of peak to mean intensities.
-Data from the M6 motorway [Ref 5] showed that using the 50% summer profile in the design method gave conservative results.

-4.9 As explained in paragraphs 4.7 and 4.8, the critical storm duration for a channel depends on the geometric properties of the channel and the catchment that it drains and also upon the local rainfall characteristics and the type of storm profile.
+Data from the M6 motorway [Ref 6] showed that using the 50% summer profile in the design method gave conservative results. - 4.9 As explained in paragraphs 4.7 and 4.8, the critical storm duration for a channel depends on the geometric properties of the channel and the catchment that it drains and also upon the local rainfall characteristics and the type of storm profile.
 However, in the design equations given in Chapter 5, the critical storm duration has been eliminated as an independent variable and does not need to be determined separately when calculating the length of road that a channel can drain.

-Chapter 5

-DESCRIPTION OF DESIGN EQUATIONS 5.
+5. DESCRIPTION OF DESIGN EQUATIONS

-For economic reasons, it will normally be 5.1 appropriate to use only one or two sizes of channel for a particular road scheme and to vary the spacing between outlets in order to allow for the effect of changes in channel slope or drained width of road.
+- 5.1 For economic reasons, it will normally be appropriate to use only one or two sizes of channel for a particular road scheme and to vary the spacing between outlets in order to allow for the effect of changes in channel slope or drained width of road.
 The length of road that a channel can drain may be determined directly by use of Equation (13) in paragraph 5.3.
 A second type of design problem may sometimes occur if it is required to find the size of channel needed to drain a given length of road.
-As explained in paragraphs 5.4 and 5.5, a direct solution is possible for triangular channels but iterative procedures are necessary for rectangular and trapezoidal channels.

-5.2 The flow capacity of a channel depends upon its shape as well as its cross-sectional area.
+As explained in paragraphs 5.4 and 5.5, a direct solution is possible for triangular channels but iterative procedures are necessary for rectangular and trapezoidal channels. - 5.2 The flow capacity of a channel depends upon its shape as well as its cross-sectional area.
 The shape characteristics can be expressed in terms of a parameter "m" defined as:

-$$m = \frac{By}{A} - 1$$
+$$m = \frac{By}{A} - 1 \tag{11}$$